rampage1212/TypeScript-Node/README.md

 ## Type Definition (`.d.ts`) Files
 TypeScript uses `.d.ts` files to provide types for JavaScript libraries that were not written in TypeScript.
 This is great because once you have a `.d.ts` file, TypeScript can type check that library and provide you better help in your editor.
-The TypeScript community actively shares all the most up-to-date `.d.ts` files for popular libraries on a GitHub repository called [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types).
+The TypeScript community actively shares all the most up-to-date `.d.ts` files for popular libraries on a GitHub repository called [DefinitelyTyped]
 Making sure that your `.d.ts` files are setup correctly is super important because once they're in place, you get an incredible amount of high quality type checking (and thus bug catching, IntelliSense, and other editor tools) for free.

 > **Note!** Because we're using `"noImplicitAny": true`, we are required to have a `.d.ts` file for **every** library we use.
 While you could set `noImplicitAny` to `false` to silence errors about missing `.d.ts` files, it is a best practice to have a `.d.ts` file for every library.
 (Even if the `.d.ts` file is [basically empty!](#writing-a-dts-file))